mlama007/MobileHub/README.md

 ## Tasks
 - Filter
    - create functionality for difficultities
-   - create funcitonality for categories
+   - create functionality for categories
+   - create functionality for search bar